Why We Exist

 Our clients are:

-As American students continue to fall behind foreign peers, 45 states and Washington, D.C. have adopted the Common Core State Standards, but is a program that puts emphasis on nonfiction literacy education the answer?
-We say NO.
+As American students continue to fall behind foreign peers, 45 states and Washington, D.C. have adopted the Common Core State Standards, but we advocate a complete public S.T.E.A.M.
+(Science, Technology, Engineering, Arts, Math) education

 % of 8th Graders in U.S.